 Shhh… Don't Tell Anyone About Chicken Ranch Beach

-When the weather gets warm, it's time to think about going to the beach.
-Good, safe swimming beaches with warm weather can be hard to come by in Marin and Northern California, but they're out there if you know where to look.
+When the weather warms up (even if it's in the middle of winter!), it's time to take advantage of it and head to the beach.
+Good, safe swimming beaches with warm weather can be hard to come by in Marin County and the Bay Area, but they're there if you know where to look.
 Some of them are hidden gems known only to locals and other insiders.
 Chicken Ranch Beach, located on Tomales Bay just outside the West Marin town of Inverness, is one of those well kept secrets.
-(So don't tell anyone about it, OK?)
+(So do us a favor and don't tell anyone about it, OK?)

 If you go

-There's not a lot of shade here, so beach umbrellas, hats, and sunscreen are a must.
-The sand is also coarser here than it is at Heart's Desire—and littered with broken pieces of oyster and clam shell—so water shoes or Crocs or flip flops are probably a good idea to help protect tender toes.
-There were also dozens of jellyfish stranded along the high tide line here.
-I've been told that the kind in Tomales Bay don't sting, but I'm not wiling to touch one to find out if that's true or not.
-We've been told you can sometimes see (harmless) little leopard sharks or rays swimming in the shallows, although we haven't spotted any on our visits here.
+There's no shade to speak of here, so beach umbrellas or shelters, hats, and sunscreen are a must. in the summer we've seen dozens of jellyfish stranded along the high tide line here—I've been told the kind that live here don't sting, but I'm not wiling to touch one to find out if that's true or not.
+We've been told you can sometimes see little leopard sharks or rays swimming in the shallows, although we haven't spotted any on our visits here.

 While the weather's been splendid every time we've been here or at any of the other Tomales Bay beaches, remember that the West Marin weather is notoriously fickle, so bring those sweatshirts and fleece jackets as well as your swimsuits and prepare to dress in layers.

 So, how do you get there?
 Chicken Ranch Beach is unmarked, and there are no signs pointing the way.
 You can find it about a mile northwest of Inverness off of Sir Francis Drake Boulevard.
 Head out of town and drive past the Inverness Yacht Club and the Tomales Bay Resort motel.
 Keep going and look for cars parked along the road just as it bends to the left.
-If you see the Inverness Valley Inn on your left you've gone too far.
+If you see the entrance to the Cottages at Point Reyes (formerly the Inverness Valley Inn) on your left you've gone too far.

 Parking is limited to spots along Sir Francis Drake Boulevard, most of which are on the Tomales Bay side of the road.
-As you probably expected, Chicken Ranch Beach is very popular on warm weekends, so make sure you show up early to find a place to park.
+As you probably expected, Chicken Ranch Beach is very popular on warm weekends regardless of the time of year, so make sure you show up early to find a place to park.